-Local authorities will take a bottom-up modelling approach (see Figure 9), starting at the local or regional level, to estimate the required infrastructure demand to provide a more accurate estimation of EV charging requirements.
+Local authorities will develop EV infrastructure strategies to guide the implementation of public charging at destination and neighbourhood locations in their areas.
+They will take a bottom-up modelling approach (see Figure 9) to estimate the required infrastructure demand to provide a more accurate estimation of EV charging requirements at a local level.
 At a minimum, these should align with AFIR requirements, but in some cases, the modelling exercise might reveal a need for further charging infrastructure.
-Based on the priority areas and user groups identified in the local strategies, local authorities will need to identify the potential sites where the installation of an EV charging station supports strategic aims.
-These sites will be considered in terms of their strategic relevance and importance in addressing disparities in charging access, to ensure that charging options are distributed equitably across various communities.
+Based on the priority areas and user groups identified in their Infrastructure strategies, local authorities will need to identify the potential sites where the installation of an EV charging station supports strategic aims.
+To ensure that charging infrastructure is distributed equitably across various communities, ZEVI have provided guidelines to local authorities to help with the selection of sites.
 Different communities, with varied demographic compositions, geographic layouts, and transportation habits come with different user needs.
 A flexible and adaptive strategy is paramount to meeting the diverse public needs and fostering widespread electric vehicle adoption across different communities.